 Stephanie joined Watsi on January 29th, 2015.
-Five years ago, Stephanie became the 880th member to automatically support a new Watsi patient every month.
-Since then, 5,047 more people have become monthly donors!
-Stephanie's most recent donation traveled 8,500 miles to support Mary, a young student from Kenya, to fund a severe fracture repair.
+Eight years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephanie's most recent donation traveled 8,500 miles to support Evans, a recent graduate from Kenya, to fund fracture repair surgery.